r7kamura/rubocop-haml/README.md

 ## Usage

-Require `"rubocop-haml"` in your RuboCop config.
+Require `rubocop-haml` in your RuboCop config.

 ```yaml
 # .rubocop.yml